ls-/ls_UI/README.md

 ## Other Features
 - In-game config.
 Use **/lsui** _(el ess ui)_ command to open config panel;
 - Many major elements of default UI are customised;
-- Frame "movers" for various interface elements;
+- Frame "movers" for various interface elements.
+Use **/lsmovers** _(el ess movers)_ command to toggle them;
 - Aura tracker.
 It can display up to 12 buffs and debuffs on player character.
 List of auras can be managed via config frame, and is saved per character;
 - And more!

-## Embedded Addons And Plugins
+## Embedded Addons and Plugins
 - [oUF](http://www.wowinterface.com/downloads/info9994-oUF.html);
 - [oUF_FloatingCombatFeedback](http://www.wowinterface.com/downloads/info22674-oUFFloatingCombatFeedback.html);
 - [UTF8](https://www.wowace.com/addons/utf8/).

-## Feedback And Feature Requests
+## Feedback and Feature Requests
 If you found a bug or want to share an idea on how to improve my UI, either report to [Issue Tracker](https://github.com/ls-/ls_UI/issues?state=open) on my GitHub page, or use [Curse Ticket Tracker](https://wow.curseforge.com/addons/ls-ui/tickets/), or post a comment on [WoWInterfrace](http://www.wowinterface.com/downloads/info22662.html#comments) or [Curse](http://mods.curse.com/addons/wow/ls-ui#comments).

 Feel free to write feedback on how to improve some class-specific features, because I only play as PvE mage and PvP DK.

-However, keep in mind that I'm not going to implement any features as a replacement for *BIG* addons.
+However, keep in mind that I'm not going to implement any features as a replacement for _BIG_ addons.

 ## FAQ
 **Q:** Will you add party and/or raid frames?<br/>